The following post is from Michelle of Mommy Misadventures: 3 Ways to Declutter Your Digital Life

 For Android-based devices, go to your Apps tab and long-press the icon until the “Uninstall” option appears.
 Then drag the application to the Uninstall option to remove it.

 Review your social networks and privacy settings.

-Spring cleaning is a good time to review your general digital presence as well as your individual social networks, like Facebook and Linked In.
+Spring cleaning is a good time to review your general digital life as well as your individual social networks, like Facebook and Linked In to declutter.

 What are your digital clutter hotspots?